niranjand79/sample-party-invite/README.md

+* The overall project structure is based of services. database-service--> entity module --> Validation service --> web controller

 1) API's exposed:

 	1) POST : localhost:8080/eventservice/invitation - This will create an event and invitations along with it in the same request. sample input json:

 	{